 I'm with you.

-Hey, don't f***ing touch me.
+Hey, don't stop.

-Do not f***ing touch me.
+Do not fing touch them.

-We stand up for women.
+Do not please stand up for women.

-Yeah, that's not cool, lady.
+Yeah, that's not cool, ladies.

-You don't do the boy.
+You don't do that.

 Well, we can keep going with this.

-And uh, you know, it's interesting.
+And, you know, it's interesting.

 Okay.

-Uh is that an accurate description?
+Is that an accurate description?

-Julio Rosas is with us, U.S. Marine reporter for the Washington examiner was out on the streets of Portland, harassed himself in his article, he describes firsthand what occurred this past weekend.
+U.S. Marine, reporter for the Washington Examiner, was out on the streets of Portland, harassed himself.

-The Antifa members marched around, engaged in small confrontations with individuals who were perceived or proclaimed to be against Antifa.
+Often ignoring police commands to stay on the sidewalks, the Antifa members marched around, engaged in small confrontations with individuals who were perceived or proclaimed to be against Antifa.

-One case resulted in police using pepper balls and arresting a man on the counter protest side who had advocated for fights throughout the day.
+One case resulted in police using pepper balls and arresting a man on the counterprotest side who had advocated for fights throughout the day.

-And then protesters also taunting the police with some calling African American officers, Uncle Tom and shouting, Where's your cabin?
+And then protesters also taunting the police with some calling African-American officers Uncle Tom and shouting, where's your cabin?

 And then later at one point, well, they had two buses carrying members of the American Guard, which the Anti-Defamation League describes as a white supremacist group.

-Uh noticing their Antifa terrorism sign.
+They were stopped in traffic noticing their Antifa terrorism sign.

 The buses were able to drive away, but not before many windows were smashed.